-Nunnie is Elissa's newest sidekick.
+Nunnie is one of Brittany’s sidekicks.
 Her previous owner reached out to us via Facebook to ask if we could foster her and find her a new home.
 This was not a client's dog so we had no idea what to expect as far as her temperament.
 Immediately we knew she'd be easy to re-home because of how lovable and smart she was.
 She needed some fine tuning as far as training goes, but she was a very quick learner!
-We never even tried to find her a new home, we fell in love and decided to keep her.
+Trainer Brittany fell in love and decided to keep her.

 Male Border Collie Pitt Mix

 Dexter is another success story.
 Liberty hired us to help her pup, and here is the review she left (prior to her joining our team):

 "We started training our border collie pit mix with Elissa about 8 months ago, and it has been like day and night!
 Since training started there has been a consistent upward trend and we are LOVING it.
 We're even able to take him to the point during events such as the arts festival a few weeks ago and on the river walk!
 It's been amazing to be able to do things with him and people even stop us now and say "he is so well behaved!"